-- (a) The Supply Chain Services organization will maintain the files necessary to verify purchasing experience, training requirements and education for each individual who is certified at Level, I, II, or III.
+- (a) The Supply Chain Services organization will maintain the files necessary to verify purchasing experience, training requirements and education for each individual who is certified.
 The HCA may request to review these files when considering requests for appointment as a Contracting Officer. - (b) Nominations for a Contracting Officer Certificate of Appointment (warrant) shall be prepared by the performance manager, reviewed and approved by both the second level manager of the nominee's senior business process or procurement analyst (or designee), in accordance with the format shown in Exhibit 2-A-1, Request for Appointment As A Contracting Officer.